Sohoxic/toxic/readme.md

 > The best static site generator is the one that stays out of your way while making your content shine. `toxic` does exactly that, with style.

-## Why Choose `toxic`?

-`toxic` was born from the need for a lightweight, fast, and aesthetically pleasing static site generator that prioritizes dark theme design.
-Its architecture and thoughtful defaults make it perfect for developers who want to focus on content rather than configuration.

 ### Technical Foundation